 Through an extensive programme of labour legislation, the Hong Kong Special Administrative Region Government (HKSARG) keeps up the momentum in enhancing employees’ rights, benefits and occupational safety and health in Hong Kong.
 Relevant International Labour Conventions (ILCs) are applied as the local circumstances allow.
 As at 2018, 31 ILCs are applied to the Hong Kong Special Administrative Region (HKSAR) covering a wide range of labour issues such as conditions of work, employment policy, employees' compensation, labour relations and occupational safety and health etc.

 The Employment Ordinance of Hong Kong provides the framework for a comprehensive code of employment.
 It governs the payment of wages, the termination of employment contracts and the operation of employment agencies, etc. The law provides maternity protection, paternity leave, statutory holidays, paid annual leave, sickness allowance, rest days and employment protection for qualified employees.

 For more details about Labour Legislation in Hong Kong, please visit:

 Hong Kong has a sound record of industrial relations.
 Labour disputes between employers and employees always can be resolved through mutual agreement.
-The Labour Department of Hong Kong assists employers and employees in resolving their labour disputes through the provision of conciliation service, which is free of charge.
+The Labour Department of Hong Kong assists employers and employees in establishments outside the government sector in resolving their labour disputes through the provision of conciliation service, which is free of charge.